 Features

-React 18 application that builds event calendar/scheduler UI using React Event Calendar component from the free DayPilot Lite open-source calendar library
+This React 18 application builds an event calendar/scheduler UI using React Event Calendar component from the free DayPilot Lite open-source calendar library.

-Built-in date picker that can be used for switching the visible week
+The built-in date picker can be used for switching the visible week.

 License